Han Jae-rim: 2019 to present: Magnum Nine

 In 2019, Han changed his company name to Magnum Nine Co., Ltd., inspired by the photojournalism group Magnum, founded by Henri Cartier-Bresson and Robert Capa.
 Han admired their spirit of documenting the world.
 Magnum's first project was co-produced with Showbox, the disaster film Emergency Declaration.
-Han reunited with Song Kang-ho for the third time and Kim So-jin for the second time, while also working for the first time with Lee Byung-hun, Jeon Do-yeon, Kim Nam-gil, Im Si-wan, and Park Hae-joon.
-Filming resumed on September 12th, 2020, after being postponed due to a resurgence of COVID-19 in August 2020, and wrapped on October 24, 2020.
-The film premiered out of competition at the 74th Cannes Film Festival on July 16th, 2021 before its theatrical release in South Korea on August 3rd, 2022.
+Han reunited with Song Kang-ho for the third time and Kim So-jin for the second time, while also working for the first time with Lee Byung-hun, Jeon Do-yeon, Kim Nam-gil, Yim Si-wan, and Park Hae-joon.
+Filming resumed on September 12, 2020, after being postponed due to a resurgence of COVID-19 in August 2020, and wrapped on October 24, 2020.
+The film premiered out of competition at the 74th Cannes Film Festival on July 16, 2021, before its theatrical release in South Korea on August 3, 2022.
 It was screened in various formats, including on 4DX, ScreenX, and IMAX.

 Han made his streaming series directorial and scriptwriting debut with Netflix's The 8 Show, a black comedy thriller adapted from Bae Jin-soo's Naver webtoons Money Game and Pie Game.
 The series, which had a budget of over ₩24 billion and was co-produced by Studio N, Magnum Nine, and Lotte Cultureworks, plunges eight participants into an isolated environment where they must navigate cooperation and antagonism, with the game ending upon a death.
 For this project, Han reunited with frequent collaborators such as Lee Yul-eum, Ryu Jun-yeol, Bae Seong-woo, and Park Hae-joon, while also working for the first time with Chun Woo-hee, Park Jeong-min, Moon Jeong-hee, and Lee Joo-young.
-The 8 Show was released on Netflix on May 17th, 2024, and received generally positive reviews.
+The 8 Show was released on Netflix on May 17, 2024, and received generally positive reviews.

 In June 2021, Showbox announced plans to produce a drama based on Hongjacga's popular Naver webtoon, Delusion.
 By September of that year, Han already started working on the series.
 It is a mystery horror period drama set in 1935 Gyeongseong and 1800s Shanghai, revolving around a mysterious vampire.
 The estimated production cost is said to be ₩45 billion.
-On May 23rd, 2025, Disney+ confirmed it would release Portraits of Delusion as an original series in 2026, starring Bae Suzy and Kim Seon-ho.
+On May 23, 2025, Disney+ confirmed it would release Portraits of Delusion as an original series in 2026, starring Bae Suzy and Kim Seon-ho.